Quantified self: History

 Quantimetric self-sensing was proposed for the use of wearable computers to automatically sense and measure exercise and dietary intake in 2002:

 "Sensors that measure biological signals, ... a personal data recorder that records ...
 Lifelong videocapture together with blood-sugar levels, ... correlate blood-sugar levels with activities such as eating, by capturing a food record of intake."See also:

-The "quantified self" or "self-tracking" are contemporary labels.
-They reflect the broader trend of the progressions for organization and meaning-making in human history; there has been a use of self-taken measurements and data collection that attempted the same goals that the quantified movement has.
-Scientisation plays a major role in legitimizing self-knowledge through self-tracking.
-As early as 2001, media artists such as Ellie Harrison and Alberto Frigo extensively pioneered the concept, proposing a new direction of labour-intensive self-tracking without using privacy infringing automation.
+The terms "quantified self" and "self-tracking" are contemporary labels for common practice of using self-taken measurements and data collection.

 The term quantified self appears to have been proposed in San Francisco by Wired magazine editors Gary Wolf and Kevin Kelly in 2007 as "a collaboration of users and tool makers who share an interest in self knowledge through self-tracking."
 In 2010, Wolf spoke about the movement at TED, and in May 2011, the first international conference was held in Mountain View, California.
 There are conferences in America and Europe.
 Gary Wolf said "Almost everything we do generates data."
 Wolf suggests that companies target advertising or recommend products use data from phones, tablets, computers, other technology, and credit cards.
 However, using the data they make can give people new ways to deal with medical problems, help sleep patterns, and improve diet.

 Within the quantified self community, the concept of "personal science" has been developed.
 It is defined as: "the practice of exploring personally consequential questions by conducting self-directed N-of-1 studies using a structured empirical approach".